tauplatform/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 ## Windows First-time Install (32- and 64-bit)
 ### STEP 1: Run the RhoMobile Suite Installer
 [Download the RhoMobile Suite Installer for Windows](http://tau-technologies.com/developers/downloads/) and launch it.
-This will install Rhodes, RhoStudio, RhoConnect and RhoElements, as well as [Ruby](http://www.ruby-lang.org/en/) and [Redis](http://redis.io/) open source tools.
+This will install Rhodes, RhoStudio, RhoConnect, as well as [Ruby](http://www.ruby-lang.org/en/) and [Redis](http://redis.io/) open source tools.

 Additional installers will automatically launch for [Git](https://github.com/) and [Node.js](https://nodejs.org/).
 Follow prompts and read and accept their respective open-source license agreements as appropriate.